Bylaws of Southern New Hampshire Democratic Socialists of America

 Section 9.
 Any SNH DSA officer may be recalled for malfeasance or nonfeasance of their duties or responsibilities as an officer.
 In order to recall an officer a SNH DSA member in good standing must submit a petition bearing the signatures of 5% of chapter members in good standing to the SNH DSA steering committee, which will set the date of an SNH DSA meeting to deliberate on the removal request.
 The accused officer shall be given two (2) weeks written notice of their removal in advance of the aforementioned meeting, which shall include the specific reasons made for the officer’s removal.
 At the meeting the accused officer shall be allowed to defend themselves.
 A removal vote shall take place at that meeting via a ⅔ majority vote of SNH DSA members in good standing present at the meeting.

-Article VI – Internal Bodies
+Article VII.
+Internal Bodies

-Section 1.
-Definition of Internal Bodies Internal Bodies of the Local Chapter shall consist of Committees and Working Groups.
+Internal Bodies of the Local Chapter shall consist of Committees and Working Groups.
 All Internal Bodies should serve the Local Chapter in a meaningful way, help advance our goals within Southern New Hampshire, and ultimately, accept the following standards to maintain accountability and reasonable oversight.
+All Internal Bodies are ultimately answerable to the general membership.

-Section 2.
-Committees A Committee is a group within the Local Chapter that is tasked with carrying out an internal function for the Chapter.
-Committees may be created by a vote of the General Membership at a General Meeting by way of passing a Resolution containing a charter detailing the purpose of the Committee, the powers granted to the Committee, and the internal structure and functioning of the Committee.
+A Committee is a group within the Local Chapter that is tasked with carrying out an internal function for the Chapter.
+Ratification of these Bylaws will establish the following committees: Communications Committee Membership Committee Fundraising Committee Committees may be created by a vote of the General Membership at a General Meeting by way of passing a resolution containing a charter that details the purpose of the committee, the powers granted to the Committee, and the internal structure and functioning of the Committee.
 Committee charters may be amended by a vote of the General Membership at a General Meeting.
 Committees may submit requests for anonymized member data to the Steering Committee.
-Additional privileges, such as access to social media, phonebank, and textbank lists, are subject to approval by the Steering Committee and may be revoked.
 Committees inactive for at least three (3) consecutive months shall be considered defunct.
 If a Committee is found to be defunct, the Steering Committee will schedule a vote for dissolution at the next available General Meeting and notify the General Membership.
-If the Steering Committee finds that a Committee has failed to conduct its internal affairs according to SNH DSA bylaws or to have acted in violation of formally adopted resolutions or policies of SNH DSA, the Steering Committee may vote to suspend all officially sanctioned meetings, operations, and/or business of the Committee until the next General Meeting, at which point General Membership will vote on the question of dissolving the Committee.
+Additional privileges, such as access to social media, phonebank, and textbank lists, are subject to approval by the Steering Committee and may be revoked.
+If the Steering Committee finds that a Committee has failed to conduct its internal affairs according to SNHDSA bylaws or to have acted in violation of formally adopted resolutions or policies of SNHDSA, the Steering Committee may vote to suspend all officially sanctioned meetings, operations, and/or business of the Committee until the next General Meeting, at which point General Membership will vote on the question of dissolving the Committee.

-Section 2.1 Committee Leadership All Committee chairs will be appointed by the Steering Committee, unless the General Body motions to override the Steering appointment by two-thirds (2/3) vote, and presents an alternative candidate that has been identified as the preferred choice.
+Section 2.2 Committee Leadership All Committee chairs will be appointed by the Steering Committee, unless the General Body motions to override the Steering appointment by two-thirds (2/3) vote, and presents an alternative candidate that has been identified as the preferred choice.
 All appointees are subject to a term which ends at the next scheduled Annual Meeting.
 Committees will be led by at least one (1) chair while Committee membership does not surpass twelve (12) active members.
 Committees will be led by no more than two (2) Committee Co-Chairs while Committee membership does surpass twelve (12) active members.
 Committees shall also elect one (1) Committee Secretary from among their membership by majority vote.
 In the event that a Committee Chair or Co-Chair vacates their position, the Steering Committee, in consultation with the Committee membership, will appoint a replacement to fill the vacancy within one (1) month; unless the General Body motions to override the Steering appointment by two-thirds (2/3) vote, and presents an alternative candidate that has been identified as the preferred choice who will also fill the vacancy within one (1) month.

-Section 3.
-Working Groups A Working Group is a group of members that associate due to a shared interest or external goal that requires community engagement.
+A Working Group is a group of members that associate due to a shared interest or external goal that requires community engagement.
+Working Groups may be established for the purpose of initial, exploratory, and educational activities relevant to the aims of the Local and the purview of the Working Group, such as pilot programs, specific political education, and research activities.
+Working groups will be defined as issue-based (e.g., labor) or identity-based (e.g., queer socialists).
+Working Groups may be created by a vote of the General Membership at a General Meeting by way of passing a resolution.
+The resolution must describe an area of work that is not currently within the jurisdiction of another Internal Body of the Local, that is related to the purposes of the Local, and provide a detailed charter for the proposed Working Group.
+The resolution must identify one chair of the Working Group.
+The Working Group will be responsible for communicating with the Steering Committee about the activities and business of the Working Group.
 The Chapter Secretary will keep a regularly-updated list of recognized Working Groups and ensure the website is up-to-date with them.
-Working Groups may be created by: three (3) or more members notifying the Steering Committee of their intent to create the Working Group.
-Members of the Working Group will designate at least one (1) Working Group Contact.
-The Working Group will be responsible for communicating with the Steering Committee about the activities and business of the Working Group.
-Working Groups may be dissolved by a vote of General Membership at a General Meeting of the Local Chapter if either General Membership or the Steering Committee finds the Working Group to be defunct, to have failed to conduct its internal affairs according to SNH DSA bylaws, or to have acted in violation of formally adopted resolutions or policies of SNH DSA.
+Working Groups may be dissolved by a vote of General Membership at a General Meeting of the Local Chapter if either General Membership or the Steering Committee finds the Working Group to be defunct, to have failed to conduct its internal affairs according to SNHDSA bylaws, or to have acted in violation of formally adopted resolutions or policies of SNHDSA.
 Working Groups inactive for three (3) consecutive months shall be considered formally defunct.
 If a Working Group is found to be defunct, the Steering Committee will schedule a vote for dissolution at the next available General Meeting and notify the General Membership.

-Section 4.
-General Provisions All Internal Bodies must maintain membership rolls and provide them to the Chapter Secretary at least once per calendar quarter.
+All Internal Bodies must maintain membership rolls and provide them to the Chapter Secretary at least once per calendar quarter.
 Internal Bodies shall be guaranteed reasonable use of Chapter meeting spaces and basic support from the Communications and Membership Committees.
-Access to Chapter-controlled resources such as social media, phonebank, and textbank lists requires Steering Committee approval and may be revoked.

-Article VII.
+Article VIII.
 Rules

 Section 1.
 Any action taken by an officer or member of the Local Chapter in contravention of these Bylaws is null and void.